 Just a few steps behind the basalt columns you will find a small cave, a great retreat if the waves comes too close or if it starts to rain.
 Be careful of the tide (sneaky waves) and mind warnings around the beach, since the ocean has been known to sweep people away if they aren’t too careful.

 This is a beautiful little fishing village, with only 300 inhabitants. it’s a small community but there are plenty of places for you to refuel.
 You can even pick up some handmade gifts.

+We then drive you back to Reykjavik and drop you off at your accommodation or nearest pickup stop.
 This tour is 11 hours long including travel time and the time you spend at each location.
-You spend at least 45 minutes at the major stops giving you plenty of time to enjoy the nature and to take some photos.
+You spend at least 45 minutes at the major stops giving you plenty of time to enjoy the nature and snap some photos.

 For the In-Bus-Audio-Guide: Bring your own headphones.
 Otherwise headphones are available for purchase in every bus from our hosts.

 For your comfort: Dress according to weather.
 In Iceland it is always wise to dress in warm waterproof clothes.
 Weather changes can be sudden so be prepared for all weather conditions.
 Waterproof jacket and pants, headwear and gloves, and warm socks/waterproof shoes are recommended.